 Crown Range Road is a memorable journey located in the Otago region of the South Island of New Zealand.
-Exhilarating road with hairpin bends, serpentines and steep grades.
-It’s one of the highest roads of the country reaching an altitude of 1.121m (3,677ft) above the sea level.
+It’s an exhilarating road with hairpin bends, serpentines and steep grades.

 This asphalted road (formerly State Highway 89) is 68km long.
 It connects Queenstown with Wanaka.
 This drive is not for the faint hearted and several of the bends are actual hairpins bends.
 The drive on the descent drops away to a seemingly bottomless gorge.
 There are some switchbacks on the descent and the road is not advised for towing vehicles or vehicles longer than about 12 meters.